OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 - Source (or linkable library) is unavailable
 - Source passes data via file I/O
-- There are no resources to modify legacy code to pass data as arguments
+- You don't have the resources to modify a legacy code to pass data as arguments

 In general, a direct wrap should have better performance and should be less problematic, but it is not always a viable option.
 To learn how to file-wrap in OpenMDAO, see